joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5942242/2024/11/24/edmonton-oilers-defensive-deployment-suprises/

 **Cooper sacked as Leicester manager after five months in charge**\
-`Steve Cooper has been sacked as manager of Leicester City after just five months in charge at the King Power Stadium.`\
+`Steve Cooper has been sacked as manager of Leicester City after five months in charge at the King Power Stadium.`\
 https://nytimes.com/athletic/5943887/2024/11/24/leicester-city-sack-steve-cooper/

 **The Briefing: Southampton 2 Liverpool 3 - Salah to rescue but what happened at the back?
 Was it a penalty?**\